gitlabhq/omnibus-gitlab/doc/settings/database.md

 correct executables by running both the [backup][rake-backup] and [restore][rake-restore] tasks.

-## Omnibus MySQL special notes
+## Using a MySQL database management server (Enterprise Edition only)

+>**Note:**
+Using MySQL with the Omnibus GitLab package is considered deprecated.
+Although GitLab Enterprise Edition will still work when MySQL is used, there will be some limitations as outlined in the [database requirements document].

-MySQL in Omnibus is only supported in GitLab Enterprise Edition.
+MySQL in Omnibus GitLab package is only supported in GitLab Enterprise Edition Starter and Premium.
 The MySQL server itself is _not_ shipped with Omnibus, you will have to install it on your own or use an existing one.
 Omnibus ships only the MySQL client.

 Make sure that GitLab's MySQL database collation is UTF-8, otherwise you could hit [collation issues][ee-245].
 See ['Set MySQL collation to UTF-8'] (#set-mysql-collation-to-utf-8) to fix any relevant errors.

-## Using a MySQL database management server (Enterprise Edition only)

-_**Important note:**
-If you are connecting Omnibus GitLab to an existing GitLab database you should [create a backup][rake-backup] before attempting this procedure._

 ---

 The following guide assumes that you want to use MySQL or MariaDB and are using the **GitLab Enterprise Edition packages**.

+>**Important note:**
+If you are connecting Omnibus GitLab to an existing GitLab database you should [create a backup][rake-backup] before attempting this procedure.

 1. First, set up your database server according to the [upstream GitLab instructions][mysql-install].
 If you want to keep using an existing GitLab database you can skip this step.

 1. Next, add the following settings to `/etc/gitlab/gitlab.rb`: